 Reddit is a large online community sharing almost every topic you can imagine.

 You must be an active member and provide value first.
 Remember to search for subreddits in your niche to contribute to.
-That way you’ll be able to add links where applicable, driving traffic to your site.
+That way you’ll be able to add links where applicable, driving traffic to your site while promoting your blog for free.

 Bloglovin’ automatically pulls your latest blog content and shares them to their site in various categories.
 This way the Bloglovin’ community gets to see your newest articles and they’ll visit your blog for more information.